PKU-EPIC/DREDS/CatePoseEstimation/README.md

-# SwinDRNet for Downstream Tasks
+# SwinDRNet for Category-level Pose Estimation
 PyTorch code and weights of SwinDRNet baseline for category-level pose estimation.
 ## System Dependencies
 ```bash